project-meucci/thimm.github.io/docs/Agtech - So What?/Episode-27-carl-lippert-feedx.md

 ---
-title: Episode 27: Carl Lippert - FeedX
+title: Episode 27 Carl Lippert Feedx
 description: Transcripts for podcasts from the regenerative agriculture space.
 Search and find episodes and timestamps.
 ---

 ### Agtech - So What?
 (2018-12-10)